jpollmann102/jpollmann102.github.io/resume.md

 ### Email: joshpollmann102@gmail.com
 # Summary Of Qualifications

-* Over nine years of programming/computer experience as a hobby, close to three years professionally
+* Over three years of full stack development experience professionally, and nine years of programming/computer experience as a hobby
 * Efficient, adaptive, and eager to learn
-* Excellent technical writing and communication skills, along with a positive attitude and desire for teamwork
+* Excellent technical writing and communication skills, experience leading interns, and with a positive attitude and desire for collaboration
-* Looking to continue my professional career in an environment where I can continue to learn new technologies and languages and contribute to great software and products.
+* Looking to continue my professional career in an environment where I can continue to learn new technologies and languages and contribute to great software and products

 # Education
 ## University of Central Florida